-Pernod Ricard: Soft Start to the Year on High Comparison Basis With Organic Sales Decline -2% and -8% Reported Strong Price/Mix Effect +7%
+Pernod Ricard: Soft Start to the Year on High Comparison Basis With Organic Sales Decline -2% and -8% Reported Strong Price/mix Effect +7%

 - South East-Asia: strong growth of Thailand and Philippines

-- Africa and Middle East: strong double digit growth driven by Turkey with continued strength in Scotch as well as white spirit portfolio acceleration.
+- Africa and Middle East: strong double digit growth driven by Turkey with continued strengh in Scotch as well as white spirit portfolio acceleration.
 Nigeria also growing strong double digit

 - Americas: -10%, on very high comparison basis: